exercism/development-environment/README.md

 - `GIT_CONTENT_REPO`: the Git repository to clone.
 You can use this to clone a fork (e.g. `https://github.com/me/go`) or a repository on the `website` container filesystem (e.g. `file:///usr/me/go`).
 If not specified, track repositories (e.g. `https://github.com/exercism/ruby`) are used.
 - `GIT_CONTENT_BRANCH`: the branch to checkout after cloning.
 If not specified, `main` is used.
+- `GIT_DOCS_BRANCH`: the branch to checkout after cloning the docs.
+If not specified, `main` is used.
 - `GIT_ALWAYS_FETCH_ORIGIN`: indicates if a `git fetch` runs each time information is retrieved from Git.
 If not specified, `true` is used.

 Here is an example: